 It doesn't take much convincing to see that Lake Placid is a special kind of beautiful.
 Who wouldn't want to take a little of that home with them?
 Luckily, the lakes and mountains have inspired generations of writers, artists, musicians, and photographers, who then put their skills to work producing glorious Adirondack-inspired art.
-Next time you're here, take time to visit these three Lake Placid galleries, and who knows?
+Next time you're here, take time to visit these Lake Placid galleries, and who knows?
 You might walk away with your very own slice of the Adirondacks.

 Lake Placid Center for the Arts